David Christopher Crowe

 Exceptionally intelligent, Dave was often the smartest person in the room-but you might never know it.
 He never sought attention or recognition, instead quietly thinking through problems and finding the most elegant, efficient solutions.
 His humility, patience, and steadiness made him someone others trusted deeply.

-new restaurants and cuisines.
-Dave had a gentle spirit that made others feel safe, valued, and at ease.
-He was patient, kind, and deeply genuine.
+Dave was an incredible friend, known for hosting game nights and creating spaces where everyone felt included.
+He had a gentle spirit that made others feel safe, valued, and at ease.
+He was patient, kind, deeply genuine, and the steady rock of his family-resilient, dependable, and full of quiet strength.

 Earlier this year, Dave celebrated his 50th birthday with a special trip to New Mexico with Moon and Sofia, fulfilling a lifelong dream of riding in a hot air balloon-a memory that will be cherished by those who shared it with him.